EDM-Research/DIMO_ObjectDetection/README.md

 # DIMO Object Detection
 Object detection for the DIMO dataset.
 Uses the Mask-RCNN model.
+This is an implementation of [Analysis of Training Object Detection Models with Synthetic Data](https://bmvc2022.org/programme/papers/), published in BMVC: British Machine Vision Conference, 2022.

 ## Installation
 First clone the repo using